-Such low self-confidence and low self-esteem is a barrier to getting over addictions.
+Such low self-confidence and low self-esteem is a barrier to getting over addiction.
 Recovery demands bring comfortable with who you are, and who you are, includes not merely recognizing strengths but also accepting personal limitations and imperfections.

 Imperfection is a natural condition of being human.
-It’s easy enough to be very intellectual and agree that humans are not perfect; after all, to err is human.
+It’s easy enough to be very intellectual and agrees that humans are not perfect; after all, to err is human.
 But when it comes to accepting personal imperfections, many people in early recovery struggle.